 San Francisco Day School

 San Francisco Day School is a K-8, co-educational, independent school located in the heart of San Francisco.
 SFDS educates, nurtures, and inspires girls and boys of diverse backgrounds to achieve their highest academic and creative potential, embrace ethical values, and to become active contributors to their communities.
 Within an inclusive school community, SFDS teaches each student how to think critically, work collaboratively, and persevere to meet challenges and reach ambitious goals at SFDS and beyond.

 In 1981, San Francisco Day School was founded by parents who envisioned a family school with an excellent academic program for boys and girls.
 SFDS was also created with the intention of teaching children within a diverse environment reflective of the Bay Area itself.
 This vision is upheld with an academically rigorous program led by a passionate faculty.
-SFDS provides tuition assistance to 22% of its student body, and is committed to a meaningful, ongoing service learning program.
+For the 2014-15 school year, SFDS provided $1.7 million in tuition assistance to 86 students.
 With a student-faculty ratio of 6:1, SFDS uses differentiated instruction to actively serve the learning needs of all students – including those needing additional support AND students ready for more advanced work.